 2. This highway will destroy important green spaces and prime farmland.

 The corridor needed for HIghway 413 would be 170 meters wide and about 50 km long.
 It would rip through the Greenbelt in Vaughan and across the Whitebelt in Caledon and Brampton.
-The highway would have massive impacts on natural areas such as rivers, valley lands, wetlands, conservation areas and forested areas, including approximately 53 river and stream crossings, and prime agricultural lands, including about 1000 hectares in the Greenbelt in Vaughan.
+The highway would have massive impacts on natural areas such as rivers, valley lands, wetlands, conservation areas and forested areas, including approximately 53 river and stream crossings, and prime agricultural lands, including about 400 acres in the Greenbelt in Vaughan.

 But the government wants to start work on the highway before the environmental assessment is even finished.
 And they are proposing to start with bridges – which would go through some of the most sensitive areas along the route, where the highway crosses streams, rivers, and other natural features.
 A 400-series highway through important green spaces is not the kind of project that should be exempted from key parts of an environmental assessment.

 This highway would also help developers unlock land to build sprawling subdivisions along the route.
 This will mean McMansions in green spaces instead of more density where services like transit and water pipes already exist.
 Aside from shaving less than a minute off commuting time, it’s unclear how spending billions of taxpayer dollars will actually help anyone but sprawl developers.